ttamttamS/server-pause/README.md

 # server-pause
-Slows server tickrate when all players are offline.
+A zenscript which slows a minecraaft server's tickrate when all players are offline.
+Requires crafttweaker utils, crafttweaker, and tickratechanger to function.